 Rough seas and strong currents have led to numerous drownings in coastal resort areas, including in Bali and Phuket.
 Even if you're a strong swimmer, you should always obey the warnings and consult local information sources about potential water hazards.
 Local beach rescue services may not be of the same standard as in Australia.
 Like at home, don't swim if you've been drinking.

 Choose safe transport options

 Sadly, it's not unusual for Australians to be seriously injured or killed in motorcycle accidents in popular tourist areas overseas.
 If you're not an experienced motorcycle rider back home, Schoolies is probably not the time to try it.
-Even if you do hold a license back home, check with your travel insurer about whether you'll be covered by your policy (the same goes for scooters, quadbikes, jetskis and adventure sports).
+Even if you do hold a licence back home, check with your travel insurer about whether you'll be covered by your policy (the same goes for scooters, quadbikes, jetskis and adventure sports).
 Always wear a helmet, respect local road rules and don't drink and ride.